Travelers arrive in US to hugs and tears after ban is lifted

 "Seeing the support from the lawyers and different people trying to help, it was really nice," she said.
 "We want to be the best and do the best for the people and for this country.
 We would love to have the opportunity."

 Iranian researcher Nima Enayati, a Ph.D. candidate at a university in Milan, was prevented from boarding a flight to the U.S. on Jan.
-30. He had a visa to conduct research on robotic surgery at Stanford University.
+30. He had a visa to conduct research on robotic surgery at Stanford University in California.

-On Sunday, he said his check-in went smoothly on a flight to New York, where he was expected to arrive Sunday evening.
+On Sunday, he said, his check-in went smoothly, and he was on his way to New York, where he was expected to arrive in the evening.

 At Cairo Airport on Sunday, officials said a total of 33 U.S.-bound migrants from Yemen, Syria and Iraq boarded flights.